Cleg83/Resurrect-The-Bedlam-Six-/README.md

 The home page of Resurrect Louis Barabbas & The Bedlam Six makes a bold demand in the page heading: "Bring back Louis Barabbas & The Bedlam Six."

-THe wireframes do not show the quotes because this was a decision made later (once I got to grips with animations / transitions).
+The wireframes do not show the quotes because this was a decision made later (once I got to grips with animations / transitions).
 It also fills up the vertical space in a pleasing way.

 As the page loads, 2 quotes slide in from the left and two from the right.
 The font color fades from light to dark and a background appears.
 I have attempted to capture this effect in the images below: